bennington-area-robotics/18650-onbot-intothedeep/onbotjava/README.md

-# OnBot Java
+# FTC 18650 - OnBot Java

-OnBot Java source files exported from the Control Hub.
+This folder contains OnBot Java files exported from the Control Hub.

+## Programs

+*No programs yet.*

+## Workflow

+1. Export your Java programs from the Control Hub after each meeting
+2. Commit with a descriptive message
+3. Push to share with the team

 ## Usage

-To use these files:
+To import a program:

 1. Connect to the Control Hub
 2. Open the OnBot Java editor in a web browser